x1ltd/X1-2015/README.md

 brew install node git

 # Clone the package from github
-cd /path/to/the/directory # choose where this is.
-You can type "cd " (note the space) then drag the directory into the console git clone git@github.com:x1ltd/X1-2015.git
+#   Choose where the files go.
+You can type "cd " (note the space) then drag the directory into the console
+#   Note that when you drag a folder in, you will see its path appear in the terminal
+cd /path/to/the/directory
+git clone git@github.com:x1ltd/X1-2015.git

 # Go into this new directory